Skip to content

 Source: backend/app/Enums/BaggagePolicy.php

-1. In-response sibling — search topFares for another fare family with the same itinerary signature, same currency, and hasBaggage() === true (e.g., LATAM’s KD alongside QP for the same flight).
-Free: no extra round-trip.
+2. In-response sibling — for no-bag fares, search topFares for another fare family with the same itinerary signature, same currency, and hasBaggage() === true (e.g., a bag-included fare family alongside a no-bag one for the same physical flight).
+This is free: no extra round-trip.

 Resolved fares are deduplicated twice before persistence: